cacheflowe/touchdesigner-onnx/README.md

 This is a model that performs depth estimation from a single image, and is useful for creating 3D effects in TouchDesigner.
 It's like having a Kinect or Orbbec depth map, but from any image or RGB webcam input.
 The model included in this example it the "small" (vits) version, which runs faster (but has lower output quality) than the larger versions.
 A good rule of thumb is to use the smallest model that gives you the results you want, because larger models are generally slower and more resource-intensive.

 DepthAnythingV2 *greatly* benefits from running on an NVIDIA GPU with cuDNN installed.
-It can run on a CPU, but performance won't be good for real-time applications.
+While it *can* run on a CPU, performance likely won't be good for real-time applications.

 > This model was [downloaded](https://github.com/fabio-sim/Depth-Anything-ONNX/releases/download/v2.0.0/depth_anything_v2_vits_dynamic.onnx) from the [GitHub repository](https://github.com/fabio-sim/Depth-Anything-ONNX/releases), and moved into `data/ml/models/depth-anything/`